tedneward/INFO330-CreatingRelations1/README.md

 **NOTE:** Inserting into rooms can be tricky in a script if you don't know the auto-generated IDs for the building ahead of time, because the database is responsible for generating them.
 This is where a nested select can often be helpful: `INSERT INTO rooms VALUES (400, (SELECT id FROM buildings WHERE name="Mary Gates Hall"), 40);` for example.

+Insert the following data:

+* Mary Gates Hall (shortname "MGH"), which has the following rooms in it:
+    * Rm 400, which seats 40
+    * Rm 500, which seats 40
+    * Rm 100, which seats 5
+* Raitt Hall (shortname "RAI"), which has the following rooms in it:
+    * Rm 123, which seats 70
+    * Rm 456, which seats 5
+    * Rm 457, which seats 5
+* Meany Hall (shortname "MEA"), which has the following rooms in it:
+    * Rm 1, which seats 400

 ### Student Registrations (`registrations.sql`)

 Students need to be able to sign up for courses, which is a many-to-many relationship, so we need to create a table that reflects this relationship.
 Create a table called "student_courses" that has the following attributes: